Board-Folk/Einstein-TC-01/README.md

 * The ADC0844 alternative footprint is a µPD7002 which requires C13 populating with 33nF (untested)
 * The value/range of L101 "Chrominance Rejector" is at this time unknown

-## Coming Soon

-* The board requires specifically the TMS9129 VDP chip, which can be hard/expensive to get.
-TMS9929 adapter board to follow.
-* Arduino based PS/2 keyboard adapter.

 ## Credit

 PCB layouts by Rob Taylor @peepouk.
 Schematics recreated by Ian Cudlip @grandoldian.

+## Expansions

+### TMSAdapterTC01

+Adapter board to allow the use of a TMS9929 chip on the Tatung Einstein TC-01.

+## Coming Soon

+* Arduino based PS/2 keyboard adapter.

 ## Links